Table of Contents

 In the above image, I had just clicked on the triangle shape, and the star shape was automatically selected as both the shapes have the same fill color.

 4. Lasso Tool (Q)

 This is another version of the Selection tool.
 This tool also helps in the selection of more than one object or shape.
 Click on the Lasso Tool and Drag the tool on the shapes you want to select.
 This tool is just another option for the selection of objects.
 You can find this tool next to the magic wand tool in the tool panel.

 5. Pen Tool (P)

 This is the most commonly used tool in the illustrator.
 In the beginning, you may find it difficult to use but later on, you will enjoy using this tool.

 The Pen Tool is used to draw something by creating paths.
-Paths are lines with two endpoints called anchors and anchors have two handles that are helpful in reshaping the object.
+Paths are lines with two endpoints called anchors and anchors have two handles that help reshape the object.

-When you will right-click on the Pen tool in the tool panel you will see other tools also:
+When you right-click on the Pen tool in the tool panel you will see other tools:

 Anchor Point Tool (Shift+C)